kojix2/ruby-htslib/paper/ruby-htslib.md

 This evaluation is intended to characterize representative execution paths in the APIs presented here, rather than to establish a general ranking of the languages.
-The measurements come from one machine and one synthetic dataset and do not predict end-to-end performance on production data or larger files.
+The measurements were obtained on one machine with one synthetic dataset and may not predict end-to-end performance on production data or larger files.

 # Research impact statement

-Within BioCrystal, `hts.cr` is used by `bam-filter`, a command-line tool for filtering BAM/CRAM files with expressions, and by `bamboo`, a BAM viewer built with libui-ng [@bam_filter; @bamboo].
+Within BioCrystal, `hts.cr` is used by `bam-filter`, a command-line tool that filters BAM/CRAM files using expressions, and by `bamboo`, a BAM viewer built with libui-ng [@bam_filter; @bamboo].

 # AI usage disclosure